mallabee/queue/CONTRIBUTING.md

 <a name="core-development-discussion"></a>
 ## Core Development Discussion

-You may propose new features or improvements of existing Laravel behavior in the [issue board](https://github.com/mallabee/queue/issues).
+You may propose new features or improvements of existing behavior in the [issue board](https://github.com/mallabee/queue/issues).
 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature.

-Informal discussion regarding bugs, new features, and implementation of existing features takes place in the `#internals` channel of the [Laravel Discord server](https://discordapp.com/invite/mPZNm7A).

 <a name="which-branch"></a>
 ## Which Branch?